 Shared Information- We limit access to nonpublic information about you to only those who need to know that information to provide products and services to you.
-Capitol Securities utilizes the trade clearing and custody services of Raymond James & Associates, Inc. Raymond James is responsible for issuing their own privacy statement to be supplied to each customer in addition to this disclosure.
+Capitol Securities utilizes the trade clearing and custody services of Raymond James & Associates, Inc. And Interactive Brokers.
+Raymond James and Interactive Brokers are responsible for issuing their own privacy statement to be supplied to each customer in addition to this disclosure.